mmcc007/screenshots/README.md

 Images are in a format suitable for upload via [deliver](https://docs.fastlane.tools/actions/deliver/) and [supply](https://docs.fastlane.tools/actions/supply/).

-Tip: The easiest way to use _Screenshots_ with Fastlane is to call _Screenshots_ before calling Fastlane.
-Calling Fastlane (for either iOS or Android) will then find the images in the appropriate place.
+Tip: One way to use _Screenshots_ with Fastlane is to call _Screenshots_ before calling Fastlane (or optionally call from Fastlane).
+Fastlane (for either iOS or Android) will then find the images in the appropriate place.

 (For a live demo of using Fastlane to upload screenshot images to both store consoles, see demo of Fledge at https://github.com/mmcc007/fledge#demo)